raavisaibhargav5-del/My-Portfolio/README.md

-# 🌐 3D Awwwards-Level Developer Portfolio
+# 🛡️ Cybersecurity Analyst & Operations Portfolio

-### Built with React, GSAP, Three.js, TailwindCSS
+### Built with React, GSAP, Three.js, & TailwindCSS

-This is a fully animated, interactive, 3D developer portfolio designed to **impress clients, recruiters, and hiring managers**.
-It's more than a portfolio—it's a web experience built with production-level code, scroll-based animations, and real-world best practices.

-> ⚡ Inspired by Awwwards-level sites — built with React (Vite), TailwindCSS, GSAP, React Three Fiber, and Drei.
+This is a production-level, interactive 3D portfolio designed to showcase **enterprise-grade security operations, threat detection, and incident response**. [cite_start]It transforms technical security metrics and complex architectures into an immersive visual experience to engage recruiters and hiring managers in the cybersecurity industry. [cite: 1, 4]

 <br/>
 <div>